How To Start a Podcast in 5 Easy Steps: The Definitive Guide

 The sound quality of your podcast plays a huge role in gaining positive feedback from your listenership.

-Since having clear audio with no outside noises sends a professional image to your listener.
+Having clear audio with no outside noises sends a professional image to your listener.

 You don’t want to be the podcast with background noises overriding your voice and message.